greggman/vertexshaderart/DEPLOY.md

 *   Go back to the Dashboard tab.
 *   Get App Id and App Secret

-##### Live vs Local vs Staging
+##### Dev vs Local vs Staging vs Live

 If I understand correctly the callback for each URL needs to be accessable from the browser which means you either need to edit them all for live vs local or else register separate apps for each service (mysite and mysite-dev).
-Every where it says `<ipaddressofdroplet-or-domain>` above would be `192.168.99.100:3000` for local.
+Every where it says `<ipaddressofdroplet-or-domain>` above would be `localhost:3000` for local.
 Personally I haven't set any up for local but I have setup separate ones for staging.

 #### Configuring Google Analytics